wal-g/wal-g/README.md

 * `WALE_GPG_KEY_ID`

 To configure GPG key for encryption and decryption.
 By default, no encryption is used.
+Public keyring is cached in the file "/.walg_key_cache".

 Usage
 -----